JohnAspro/eavesdropper_hyp_test/README.md

 that someone knows and follows your actions (what sensor you see at each time step) but with different probalities for his observation.
 We call legitimate the agent which is trying to maximize his belief for some hypothesis and minimize the belief for the eavesdropper.
 The output that legitimate receives is noted by y and the eavesdropper is noted z.
-We use a two 4-dimentional belief vectors for the four hypothesis and the two agents, they are initialized with the prior probabilities, in our case 1/4 since we have 3 sensors and 4 hypothesis as stated above.
+We use two 4-dimentional belief vectors for the four hypothesis and the two agents, they are initialized with the prior probabilities, in our case 1/4 since we have 3 sensors and 4 hypothesis as stated above.
 After every timestep a feedback from some sensor we choosed was given and the belief vector is updated by bayesian update rule.
 We feed the above vector to